An Excellent Reputation

 Participation in a recreational sporting activity always involves some degree of risk that you assume under the law.
 “Inherent” risks include being hit by a baseball during a game, tackled in a football scrimmage or knocked over by a snowboarder on the slopes.
 Other players, coaches, and facility owners or operators owe you no duty to protect you from the “inherent” risks in the sport, even if they were negligent.

 The law calls this concept primary implied assumption of risk (PIAR), and it can bar you from bringing a lawsuit.
 But there are exceptions to the general rule.
 Here are two:

 - Intentional or reckless conduct — Co-participants can be held accountable if their conduct is totally outside the range of normal participation in a sporting activity.
 These are actions that exceed the bounds of anticipated ordinary careless conduct.

 - Not an “inherent” risk — These are things you could not anticipate, such as having a TV fall on you while you are running on a treadmill.
 Determining whether a risk is an inherent part of a sports or recreational activity can be complicated.

 Sports and recreation accident cases can be difficult.
 It is essential to speak with an attorney who has obtained results in this complex area of the law.
 Our attorneys rely on their experience when building the right strategy to increase your chance of recovery.

 We Get Results

 We move quickly to secure witness statements from temporary and seasonal employees who leave for the summer.
 We also use cutting-edge technology and expert witnesses to help tell a client’s story when it is necessary to take a case to trial.

-If you or a loved one suffered a serious injury while playing a sport or on vacation, call 415-421-7995 or toll free 888-745-2988 or contact us online to tell one of our lawyers your story.
+If you or a loved one suffered a serious injury while playing a sports or on vacation, call 415-325-2535 or contact us online to tell one of our lawyers your story.
 We provide free initial consultations to discuss your legal remedies.